UMass Minutemen football: Kevin Morris era (2009–2011)

-Charlie Molnar era (2012–2013)
+Charley Molnar era (2012–2013)

 Notre Dame offensive coordinator Charley Molnar was hired as UMass' head coach in December 2011.

 The NCAA made a formal announcement of UMass' admission to FBS in the summer of 2013 after the program met specified benchmarks over its two transitioning years.
 The primary criteria centered around average attendance, an increase in scholarships from 63 to 85, and specific scheduling requirements.
 The NCAA did announce that the team must meet attendance requirements or face a 10-year probationary period.
-Along with joining the Mid-American Conference the men's and women's basketball teams will play four non conference games against MAC teams.
+Along with joining the Mid-American Conference for football, the men's and women's basketball teams would play four non-conference games against MAC teams.

 UMass struggled mightily under Molnar's tutelage, compiling back-to-back 1–11 campaigns in 2012 and 2013, the first two seasons UMass was a member of the MAC and FBS.
 Molnar was fired after two seasons as head coach.

 Whipple's return (2014–2018)

 Mark Whipple was selected as Molnar's replacement, returning to UMass after eleven years and stints in the NFL and college football as an assistant coach.

 In March 2014, the MAC and UMass announced an agreement for the Minutemen to leave the conference after the 2015 season due to UMass declining an offer to become a full member of the conference.
 In the agreement between the MAC and the university, there was a contractual clause that had UMass playing in the MAC as a football-only member for two more seasons if UMass declined a full membership offer.
 UMass announced that it would look for a "more suitable conference" for the team.
 Possibilities included becoming independent or joining the American Athletic Conference, Conference USA, or the Sun Belt Conference.

 In September 2014, UMass announced that they would become independent beginning with the 2016 season.

 In 2014 and 2015, the Minutemen finished with a 3–9 record.